Meet The Team

 Julie serves as the Director of Operations and Programs for the Colorado Commission on Family Medicine, the Colorado Association of Family Medicine Residencies, and the Colorado Institute of Family Medicine.

-Prior to her current role, Julie worked for 10.5 years for the American Academy of Family Physicians where she worked as a Member Relations Specialist working with medical students and special constituencies addressing member issues specific to women, minorities, new physicians, international medical graduates, and GLBT physicians.
+Prior to her current role, Julie worked for 10.5 years for the American Academy of Family Physicians as a Member Relations Specialist working with medical students and special constituencies addressing member issues specific to women, minorities, new physicians, international medical graduates, and GLBT physicians.

 She has a degree in social psychology, is passionate about children's rights, animal welfare, poverty alleviation and social services.
 Julie is a recipient of the Vanderburgh County CASA Crisis Management award for her work as Court- Appointed Special Advocate for children.

-Contact Julie with questions about operations, programming, human resources, marketing, data and market research, residency program resources, resident and faculty recruitment, rural rotations, rural training tracks, and family physician job opportunities within the state of Colorado.
+Contact Julie with questions about programming, resident and faculty recruitment, marketing, data and market research, residency program resources, rural rotations, rural training tracks, and family physician job opportunities within the state of Colorado.

 Director of Graduate Medical Education